 The main news in the Elite Men's category is that Tom Pidcock has decided not to defend his title, so we'll have a new wearer of the rainbow jersey no matter what.
 Who are the favorites?

 Unlike the Elite Women, in the Men's field there is no chance of a talented U23 racing-up to the Elite category and taking the win.
-The contenders are well established:
+The contenders are well established - prior to Pidcock, the last winner not named van der Poel or van Aert was Zdeněk Štybar, way back in 2014!

 Wout van Aert dominated the Kerstperiode and looks incredibly strong.
-He'd have to be the favorite.
+He appears to be able to close gaps at will and has a killer sprint, should the race end in one.
+He's my pick to win.

 Who else to watch?